vitobotta/hetzner-k3s/README.md

 ### Configuring Cluster-CIDR and Service-CIDR

 Cluster-CIDR and Service-CIDR describe the IP-Ranges that are used for pods and services respectively.
-Unter normal circumstances you should not need to change these values.
+Under normal circumstances you should not need to change these values.
 However, advanced scenarios may require you to change them to avoid networking conflicts.

 **Changing the Cluster-CIDR (Pod IP-Range):**